paulohmoraisgit/paulohmoraisgit/README.md

 - 🔭 I'm currently only working on personal projects of mine.
-- 🌱 I’m studying NodeJS.
+- 🌱 I'm studying NodeJS.
-- 👯 I’m also willing to collaborate on anything i can, as long as i can do it.
+- 👯 I'm also willing to collaborate on anything i can, as long as i can do it.
 - 💬 Ask me about anything you want.
 - 📫 Reach me through my socials or my email.